-Alice + Olivier De Moor
+Alice & Olivier De Moor

-A fairly new project, 'Le Vendangeur Masqué', allows the De Moors to vinify and bottle grapes from outside the Chablis appellation, as the past decade has delivered some rather unfortunate weather conditions, leaving Alice and Olivier with minuscule amount of fruit at home.
+A fairly new project, 'Le Vendangeur Masqué', allows the De Moors to vinify and bottle grapes from outside the Chablis appellation, as the past decade has delivered some rather unfortunate weather conditions, leaving Alice and Olivier with minuscule amounts of fruit at home.
 Some cuvées from Vendangeur Masqué may be made with grapes from the greater Burgundy area, others may be from even further away, but they always carry the no-compromise, pure style of De Moor.